Can I Eat Expired Goat Cheese Crumbles Commercially Packaged Unopened Package?

 Expert Source

-"According to CDC guidelines, commercially packaged unopened goat cheese crumbles should be stored in the refrigerator at 40°F or below and used within the expiration date on the package for optimal safety and quality."
+"According to USDA guidelines, commercially packaged unopened goat cheese crumbles should be stored in the refrigerator at 40°F or below and used within 1-2 weeks of purchase for best quality and safety."

 Fresh Goat Cheese Crumbles Commercially Packaged Unopened Package